adolfintel/TDF/README.md

 By default, TDF sets this variable to `-f -r 60 -w $XRES -h $YRES`, where `XRES` and `YRES` are two read only variables provided by TDF for conveninece that contain the horizontal and vertical resolution of the main display.
 This default value emulates a virutal screen with the same resolution as the real display, with a refresh rate of 60hz and sets Gamescope to run in fullscreen without any special scaling.

 #### Miscellaneous variables
-__`TDF_STEAM_RUNTIME`__
-Whether to launch TDF using the Steam Runtime or not.
-This is generally a good idea as it makes TDF extermely portable, but if it fails to launch you might want to disable it.
-If you disable this feature, you must have Wine and all its dependencies installed on your system, as well as Zenity.

-Possible values:
-* `2` (default): use Steam Runtime only if Wine is not already installed in the system
-* `0`: don't use Steam Runtime
-* `1` : use Steam Runtime

 __`TDF_GAMEMODE`__
 Whether to launch the game using Feral Gamemode or not, which can improve performance especially on weaker or mobile systems.
 If Gamemode is not installed in the system, it has no effect.